gymrek-lab/gymreklab.github.io/doc/WDL.rst

 * :code:`rc` contains the return code of the task (if it completed)
 * :code:`script.submit` is the script used to submit the task to SLURM (not sure if this is present on local runs)
 * :code:`stdout.submit` and :code:`stderr.submit` are the stdout/err for the job submission to SLURM.
 * :code:`script` contains the script that Cromwell executed to run this task on a SLRUM node (which is the command section of the task wrapped in some autogenerated code)
 * :code:`stdout` and :code:`stderr` are the stdout/err for the actual run of the task (if you didn't capture them inside WDL with :code:`stdout()` or :code:`stderr()`).
 * All the output files generated by the task should be in this folder as well.
   If you move task outputs from this folders they will no longer be available for call caching, so don't do that.
 Instead, hard or symlink them to another location.

-If the task was call cached, then instead `call-<task_alias>` will contain `cacheCopy/execution` as a subdirectory and there will be no inputs folder you can cross reference against (which can make debugging harder).
+If the task was call cached, then instead :code:`call-<task_alias>` will contain :code:`cacheCopy/execution` as a subdirectory and there will be no inputs folder you can cross reference against (which can make debugging harder).

 If the workflow you called in turn called subworkflows, those workflows will be represented by nested folders between the base workflow and the end task leaf, looking something like:
 :code:`cromwell-executions/<workflow_name>/<workflow_run_id>/call-<subworkflow_alias>/<subworkflow_name>/<subworkflow_run_id>/call-...`
-If a task or subworkflow is called in a scatter block, then between the `call-<alias>` folder and its usual contents there will be a bunch of `shard-<number>` folders which contain each of the scattered subcalls.
+If a task or subworkflow is called in a scatter block, then between the :code:`call-<alias>` folder and its usual contents there will be a bunch of :code:`shard-<number>` folders which contain each of the scattered subcalls.
 All this nesting can get a bit overwhelming when you're trying to debug.

 Cromwell's outputs will keep growing as you keep running it if you don't delete them.
 And due to randomized workflow run IDs it'll be very